 If the “X” is approved by the academic dean, the student has until the end of the fifth week of classes in the succeeding semester [of enrollment] to take a make-up exam (unless the instructor establishes a different exam make-up date, or their continuation in the College is in question, in which case they will have an earlier exam make-up date, as indicated in the Bulletin of Undergraduate Instruction), or else the grade will be converted to an “F” automatically.

 Requests from individual students for changes in a final examination are to be honored only in cases where supported by an official excuse from a student’s academic dean.

 An Incomplete is to be assigned if, because of illness or other emergency, a student’s work in the course is incomplete, provided that the student has taken the final examination.
 Arrangements for an “I” should be made by students through their academic dean.
-Please note that students who are given permission to take an Incomplete must submit the work by the end of the fifth week of classes in the succeeding semester (unless the instructor establishes an earlier deadline, or their continuation in the College is in question in which case they will have an earlier deadline, as indicated in the Bulletin of Undergraduate Instruction).
+Please note that students who are given permission to take an Incomplete must submit the work by the end of the fifth week of classes in the succeeding semester [of enrollment] (unless the instructor establishes an earlier deadline, or their continuation in the College is in question in which case they will have an earlier deadline, as indicated in the Bulletin of Undergraduate Instruction).